How Mountain Biking and Landscape Photography Shape Each Other

 Mountain biking and landscape photography might seem like two different worlds, but for me, they’ve become inseparable.
 Whether it be hiking into remote places or pedaling up a grueling climb, it has transformed how I capture the outdoors.
 Every climb, every descent, every early wakeup, and all those frozen fingers and toes have added a new perspective to my photography and riding alike.

-If you’re curious about how mountain biking has changed the way I look at photographs, how my landscape photography experiences have shaped my approach to a mountain bike ride , and how these passions have blended, then read on!
+If you’re curious about how mountain biking has changed the way I look at photographs, how my landscape photography experiences have shaped my approach to a mountain bike ride, and how these passions have blended, then read on!

 Mountain Biking Creates A Unique Perspective

 On a bike, your perspective is always changing.
-One moment you’re grinding up a switchback huffing and puffing and feeling the burn in your legs.
-The next thing you know you’re flowing across an exposed ridgeline full of wild flowers during that perfect golden hour light feeling as if you are on top of the world.
+One moment you’re grinding up a switchback, huffing and puffing, and feeling the burn in your legs.
+The next thing you know, you’re flowing across an exposed ridgeline full of wildflowers during that perfect golden hour light feeling as if you are on top of the world.

-Every mountain biker understands the fabled “flow state”.
-A moment where your are perfectly in tune with your surroundings, self, and gear.
-It is a sensation that feels almost as if you are floating through a dream while generating an uncontrollable grin across your face.
+Every mountain biker knows the fabled “flow state”.
+That rare moment when you’re perfectly in sync with your bike, the trail, and yourself.
+It feels like floating through a dream with an uncontrollable grin spreading across your face.
 Being in this state means you have found the balance between looking far enough down the trail to be prepared for the next feature, and being perfectly in tune with the here and now.
 Present in the moment but prepared for the future.
-Landscape photography, I have found, is just like this.
-Being locked into the moment you are in.
-Taking in the unfolding scene around you and focusing on the immediate task at hand.
-However, as is the nature of landscape photography, those perfect light conditions are constantly changing at a moments notice.
-Being prepared to make sudden decisions and learning to anticipate the change will help position you for that shot you came all that way to get.

-Perhaps another way to say this is the constant motion on a bike trains you to notice fleeting details.
-To mountain bike means to take in loads of information at a rapid rate and make split second decisions to react.
+Perhaps another way to say this is constant motion on a bike trains you to notice fleeting details.
+To mountain bike means to take in loads of information at a rapid rate and make split-second decisions to react.
 Choosing your shots as the light is constantly changing on a scene is exactly like this.
-It is because of this fleeting detail that mountain biker’s develop a strong appreciation for a trail and ultimately experience.
-Where most people see a collection of rocks or roots or a small mound of dirt, mountain bikers see an opportunity for adrenaline and thrill.
-Come conquering this rock or feature, they see progress, pride, courage, and life long memories.
-A small unnoticeable detail that a trained eye can pick up and appreciate, turned life long memory.
+It is because of this fleeting detail that mountain bikers develop a strong appreciation for a trail and ultimately the experience.

 The fog of the PNW forest with just a little sunlight peaking through at the right time.
 A perfect example of what it means to anticipate the change while staying focused on the here and now.